Summary

 When you use a formula to apply conditional formatting, the formula is evaluated relative to the active cell in the selection at the time the rule is created.
 In this case, the rule is evaluated for each of the 20 cells in the two columns of data.

-The references to $B2 and $C2 are "mixed" - the column is locked, but the row is relative - so only the row number will change as the formula is evaluated.
+The references to $B2 and $C2 are "mixed references" - the column is locked, but the row is relative.
+This means only the row number will change as the formula is evaluated.
 Whenever two values in a row are not equal, the formula returns TRUE and the conditional formatting is applied.

 A case-sensitive option